 If you have never done this hike, the first two miles are steep!
 I was glad to have a cool morning and some shade as I made my way up.
 I was passed by 4 trail runners practicing for the Ragnor race in a few weeks.

 Once the steep section is over, the hike is nice.
 However, about a mile in the bugs started to appear.
 I grabbed my bug net and tossed it on.
-Before leaving the car, I had applied bug spray so they avoid the arms.
+Before leaving the car, I applied bug spray so they avoid the arms.
 The road continued working its way upward.
 Portions were covered in acorns.
 Various animal tracks could be spotted in the dirt.
 Some nice signage pointed the way to the lookout tower.

 I kept expecting to see the trail runners making their way back down, but I never did.
-I guess the headed down Hot Springs Road instead of going to the tower.
+I guess they headed down Hot Springs Road instead of going to the tower.
 After 5 miles of hiking and almost 2,500 feet of elevation gain, the abandoned tower came into view.

 I took a break and enjoyed part of an orange and the views.
 A breeze had picked up so the bugs were held at bay.
 A register has been placed here, so I signed it.
 But the true summit is a just hike to the north.

-Following an over flagged use trail, I found myself at the base of the summit block.
+Following an over-flagged use trail, I found myself at the base of the summit block.
 The register is located at the base, as it does take a bit of effort to scale the summit.
 Two ropes are attached to the top and they seemed solid.
 But I decided to scout around to find a possible safer ascent for a solo climber.
 Around the north side, a nice crack in the rock allowed me to get past the halfway point.
 From there it was a class 3 move to the top, the ropes gave me just enough comfort to scale the final portion.
-There the reference mark was found and the actual benchmark down inside the concrete platform.
+There the reference mark was found and the actual benchmark was down inside the concrete platform.